-- If you are upgrading from one full version of LISTSERV to another (for instance, from 15.0 to 15.5), you should have received a new LAK from your sales representative.
+- 1. If you are upgrading from one full version of LISTSERV to another (for instance, from 15.0 to 15.5), you should have received a new LAK from your sales representative.
 If you do not have a LAK for the version you are upgrading to, stop right here and contact your L-Soft sales representative.
-If you are not sure what version you are currently licensed for, send a "SHOW LICENSE" command to LISTSERV. - If you have received a new LAK, install it onto your old installation, following the instructions that come with the LAK.
+If you are not sure what version you are currently licensed for, send a "SHOW LICENSE" command to LISTSERV. - 2.
+If you have received a new LAK, install it onto your old installation, following the instructions that come with the LAK (or see section 9, above).
 Send LISTSERV a "SHOW LICENSE" command after restarting LISTSERV to ensure that the new LAK has been installed properly.
-Do not proceed further until this step has been correctly completed.

-- Back up the entire LISTSERV directory hierarchy (just in case). - Stop LISTSERV and SMTPL (note that if you are running the legacy LSMTP MTA, you do not need to stop SMTPL as it should be disabled). - Get the current Windows NT evaluation kit from the LISTSERV evaluation kit download page and install it over your existing installation.
+Do not proceed further until this step has been correctly completed. - 3.
+Back up the entire LISTSERV directory hierarchy (just in case). - 4.
+Stop LISTSERV and SMTPL (note that if you are running the legacy LSMTP MTA, you do not need to stop SMTPL as it should be disabled). - 5.
+Get the current Windows NT evaluation kit from the LISTSERV evaluation kit download page and install it over your existing installation, per the instructions in section 6 of this document.
 Your current configuration, lists, and other settings will be preserved.
-Note that evaluation kits are production code limited only by an evaluation LAK, which your production LAK will override. - If you are running the legacy LSMTP MTA as your mailer, open the Windows Control Panel/Services applet and ensure that the "LISTSERV SMTP Listener" service is disabled.
+Note that evaluation kits are production code limited only by an evaluation LAK, which your production LAK will override. - 6.
+If you are running the legacy LSMTP MTA as your mailer, open the Windows Control Panel/Services applet and ensure that the "LISTSERV SMTP Listener" service is disabled.
 This is very important!
-Note that the current version of the installation GUI will not register SMTPL.EXE as a service if an installation of LSMTP is detected in the Windows registry, but it is still wise to check this. - If you have the web archive interface installed, either re-run the web archive configuration feature of SITE.EXE or manually copy WA.EXE from the \LISTSERV\MAIN directory to your cgi-bin or scripts directory to update it.
-The setup program will not do it for you automatically. - Restart LISTSERV and SMTPL (if not running legacy LSMTP) and send a command to make sure the installation was successful.
+Note that the current version of the installation GUI will not register SMTPL.EXE as a service if an installation of LSMTP is detected in the Windows registry, but it is still wise to check this. - 7.
+If you have the web archive interface installed, either re-run the web archive configuration feature of SITE.EXE or manually copy WA.EXE from the \LISTSERV\MAIN directory to your cgi-bin or scripts directory to update it.
+The setup program will not do it for you automatically. - 8.
+Restart LISTSERV and SMTPL (if not running legacy LSMTP) and send a command to make sure the installation was successful.